-Residents of Fort Lauderdale contact the personal injury attorneys at the Wolfson Law Firm for help when they are injured in accidents.
-The Fort Lauderdale personal injury attorneys at the Wolfson Law Firm assist their clients in many capacities, including;
+Residents of Fort Lauderdale contact the personal injury attorneys at Wolfson & Leon for help when they are injured in accidents.
+The Fort Lauderdale personal injury attorneys at Wolfson & Leon assist their clients in many capacities, including;

 - Fort Lauderdale assault and battery personal injury attorney